Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

 \begin{theorem}[Gawrychowski et al.~\cite{ods}] A persistent dynamic collection $\mathcal{W}$ of strings of total length $n$ can be maintained under operations \textsf{makestring}$(W)$, \textsf{concat}$(W_1,W_2)$, \textsf{split}$(W,i)$, and \lcp$(W_1,W_2)$ with the operations requiring $\cO(\log n +|W|)$, $\cO(\log n)$, $\cO(\log n)$ worst-case time with high probability and $\cO(1)$ worst-case time, respectively. \end{theorem}

+The data structure underlying the above theorem is Las Vegas randomized: the answers are correct, but the update times are guaranteed only with probability $1-1/m^{\Omega(1)}$, where $m$ is the total size of the input, including updates.
+Note that the size of a $\makestring(W)$ operation is $|W|$, while the size of a \textsf{concat} or a \textsf{split} operation is $\cO(1)$.
+We will use~\cref{thm:dynst} to maintain two dynamic strings of length at most $n$ under edit operations: each update to the collection will increase the total size of the collection by an $\cO(n)$ additive factor.
+By rebuilding the data structure every $\cO(n)$ updates, we can ensure that the update times are guaranteed with probability $1-1/n^{\Omega(1)}$.

 At the heart of~\cref{thm:dynst} lies a locally consistent parsing of the strings in the collection that can be maintained efficiently while the strings undergo updates.
-It can be interpreted as a dynamic version of the recompression method of Jeż~\cite{DBLP:journals/jacm/Jez16,DBLP:journals/talg/Jez15} (see also~\cite{DBLP:conf/cpm/I17}) for a static string $T$.
+It can be interpreted as a dynamic version of the recompression method of Je{\.{z}}~\cite{DBLP:journals/jacm/Jez16,DBLP:journals/talg/Jez15} (see also~\cite{DBLP:conf/cpm/I17}) for a static string~$T$.
 As such, we first describe the parsing of~\cref{thm:dynst} for a static string $T$ and then extend the description to the dynamic variant for a collection of strings.

-A \emph{run-length straight line program} (\emph{RLSLP}) is a context-free grammar which generates exactly one string and contains two kinds of non-terminals: \emph{concatenations} with production rule of the form $A \to BC$ (for symbols $B,C$) and \emph{powers} with production rule of the form $A \to B^k$ (for a symbol $B$ and an integer $k\ge 2$), where a \emph{symbol} can be a non-terminal or a letter in $\Sigma$.
+A \emph{run-length straight line program} (\emph{RLSLP}) is a context-free grammar which generates exactly one string and contains two kinds of non-terminals: \emph{concatenations} with production rule of the form $A \to BC$ (for distinct symbols $B,C$) and \emph{powers} with production rule of the form $A \to B^k$ (for a symbol $B$ and an integer $k\ge 2$), where a \emph{symbol} can be a non-terminal or a letter in $\Sigma$.
 Every symbol $A$ generates a unique string denoted by $\gen(A)$.
+We call a symbol $A$ that is a non-terminal a \emph{concatenation symbol} or a \emph{power symbol} depending on its production.

 Let $T=T_0$.
 We can compute strings $T_1, \ldots, T_H$, where $H=\cO(\log n)$ and $|T_H|=1$ in $\cO(n)$ time using interleaved calls to the following two auxiliary procedures: \begin{description} \item[\textsf{RunCompress}] applied if $h$ is even: for each $B^r$, $r>1$, replace all occurrences of $B^r$ as a run by a new letter $A$.
 There are no runs after an application of this procedure.\footnote{A fragment $T[i \dd j]=B^r$ is a run if it is a maximal fragment consisting of $B$s.} \item[\textsf{HalfCompress}] applied if $h$ is odd: first partition $\Sigma$ into $\Sigma_{\ell}$ and $\Sigma_r$; then, for each pair of letters $B \in \Sigma_{\ell}$ and $C \in \Sigma_r$ such that $BC$ occurs in $T_h$ replace all occurrences of $BC$ by a new letter $A$. \end{description}